Interoperable Digital Identity and Patient Matching

 Digital Identifier Workflow Example

-Patient completes an IAL 1.8 or greater identity verification process with a healthcare organization at registration and/or check-in, and the resultant Digital Identifier is then associated with the patient’s record in that organization’s electronic health record (EHR).
-The process includes collection and verification of (at a minimum, verification of control) a personal mobile number and email address belonging to the patient.
+Patient completes an IAL 1.8 or greater identity verification process with a healthcare organization at registration and/or check-in, and the resultant Digital Identifier is then associated with the patient’s record in that organization's electronic health record (EHR).
+The process includes collection and verification of (at a minimum, verification of the control of) a personal mobile number and email address belonging to the patient.
 The Identity Provider binds the Digital Identifier to an OpenID Connect credential with AAL2 authentication assurance.
-The patient subsequently authenticates to their insurance company’s system using this credential, after which the insurance company uses the Digital Identifier in a match request to the healthcare organization.
+The patient subsequently authenticates to their insurance company's system using this credential, after which the insurance company uses the Digital Identifier in a match request to the healthcare organization.
 Because this strong identity assurance credential has been used to authenticate the individual to both systems, and the patient authorizes sharing of PII from the Identity Provider to the healthcare organization for identity resolution, the healthcare organization can confidently share the correct patient data with the requesting party.
 If needed, the health system can contact the account holder out of band for additional information or can request real-time identity verification.

 Requirements for Enterprise Identifiers